 → Photography Direction

-I work hands-on with projects, and only work with one client at a time, so that means I tend to look for larger, well-defined scopes that run for somewhere between 2—8 weeks.
+I work hands-on with projects, and only work with one client at a time, so that means I tend to look for larger, well-defined scopes that run over multiple weeks.
 I’m a generalist by design, well versed in taking a founding team’s vision and helping turn that into a living breathing entity, from identity through to digital experience.

-First up, the best thing to do is shoot an email to email@example.com
+If you're interested in working together, or learning more about any of the above, the best thing to do is send me an email to firstname.lastname@example.org

 and tell me a little bit about you and your project (including rough timelines) upfront.
 If you have a project in mind that you think I’d be a good fit for, let’s talk!